kaushiksanil12/Real_meta-_Project/README.md

 - `User_backend`: Backend services for user interactions
 - `backend_02`, `dashboard`, `hackothsavawebapp`, `realmeta_backend_1`: Submodules linked to external repositories

-**You can add the admin dashboard link to your README like this: include the URL where it's hosted, along with a short description of its purpose.**

-Here’s an updated section to include in your `README.md`:

 ---

 ## 🌐 Live Demos